stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 This is the largest (and best) dance studio on campus, but also the most in-demand.

-### Studio 115

-1. Enter Roble Gym via the main entrance.
-2. Walk through the lobby to the center courtyard.
-3. Cross the courtyard to the far left corner.
-4. Walk into the hallway that leads towards the back of the building; Studio 115 is on the left.

-This studio has a clean cushioned wood floor.
-Per building policy, no street shoes are allowed in the studio; clean dance shoes, socks, or bare feet are acceptable.

 ### Studio 114

 1. Enter Roble Gym via the main entrance.